ctrueden/ctrueden.github.io/_pages/dungeonopoly_2_core_2_wizard.md

 *   Keep all your opponents charmed whenever possible.
 *   Use Counterspell, Fireball and Wish to make deals with opponents.
 Threaten to destroy all their houses, offer to dispel an enemy Curse, or even place a hotel on their property, in exchange for money, property or services.
 *   Use Telekinesis to maneuver an opponent to a location with the greatest chance of landing on your improved properties—seven squares away is statistically most likely.
+*   Use Wish with Telekinesis to cheaply unmortgage or upgrade your own properties, as well as to pick up any properties which are still unowned.
 *   Study the cleric spells as well, since Wish can duplicate any cleric spell.